twaldear/flask-secure-headers/README.md

 * Header keys can be written using either '_' or '-', but are case sensitive
   * Acceptable: 'X-XSS-Protection','X_XSS_Protection'
   * Unacceptable: 'x-xss-protection'
-* 2 headers are shortened
+* 2 headers are abreviated
   * CSP = Content-Security-Policy
   * HSTS = Strict-Transport-Security